Accurate Linear Cutting-Plane Relaxations for ACOPF: Literature Review

-It is also worth noting work on computing solutions for ACOPF, rather than relaxations.
-In~\cite{coffrin+vanhentenryck14} linear programming Hot-Start and Warm-Start approximation models are proposed for finding locally optimal AC solutions.
+Next, we succinctly review literature on heuristics -- mostly based on a convex relaxations or linear appromixations -- used to find AC feasible solutions.
+In the single-period setting, the linear programming Hot-Start and Warm-Start approximation models are proposed in~\cite{coffrin+vanhentenryck14} for finding locally optimal single-period AC solutions.
 The Hot-Start model assumes there is a solved AC base-point solution available, and it uses to fix voltage magnitudes in the power AC power flow definitions.
 Morevoer, they approximate $\sin(\theta)$ by $\theta$ and use a linear convex approximation of $\cos(\theta)$ (under the assumption $\theta \in (-\pi/2, \pi/2)$).
 Since fixing the voltages might be too restrictive in some cases, their Warm-Start model chooses takes a subset of the buses as target buses, and linearizes deviations from the targeted voltage magnitudes.
-Finally, \cite{castillo_successive_2016, mhanna+mancarella22} propose successive linear programming (SLP) algorithms for finding locally optimal AC solutions.
-One of the algorithms in~\cite{mhanna+mancarella22} is an SLP method focusing on the Jabr relaxation, and thus yielding a linear relaxation for ACOPF.
+In~\cite{castillo+etal16} and~\cite{mhanna+mancarella22} successive linear programming (SLP) algorithms are proposed for finding locally optimal single-period AC solutions.